Skyscanner/turbolift/README.md

 ### `init` - getting set up

+As per the installation instructions above, make sure `gh` is installed and authenticated before starting.

+If working with repositories on a GitHub Enterprise server, ensure that you have the environment variable `GH_HOST` set to point to that server.

+To begin working with Turbolift and create a 'campaign' to hold settings and working copies of repositories:

 ```turbolift init --name CAMPAIGN_NAME```

 This creates a new turbolift 'campaign' directory ready for you to work in.